Overview and Description

 Movement Therapies

-Transitional aquatics utilize aerobic exercise, stretching, and yoga poses and Tai Chi that can be done both in and out of the water.
-Participants use the buoyancy and support that an aquatic environment provides to begin working out.
-Once muscle tone, flexibility, and balance improve, patients can transition to land-based activities or do both land and aquatic therapies to enhance their rehabilitation.46, 47
+Transitional aquatics utilize aerobic exercise, stretching, and yoga poses.
+Tai Chi can be done both in and out of the water.
+Participants use the buoyancy and support that an aquatic environment provides to exercise.
+Once muscle tone, flexibility, and balance improve, patients can transition to land-based activities or do both land and aquatic therapies to enhance their rehabilitation.46,47

 Tai Chi involves performing a series of postures or movements in a slow, graceful manner.
 It is often referred to as meditation in motion.
 Each posture flows into the next without pause, ensuring that the body is in constant motion.
 All forms of Tai Chi include rhythmic patterns of movement, synchronized with breathing to help achieve a sense of inner calm.
 Tai chi was found to be as effective as physical therapy for osteoarthritis.12

-Qigong is a moving mindfulness practice, which uses slow, refined movements, often with coordinated breathing to promote the circulation of Qi within the human body, to enhance overall health, relaxation, and mental focus.36, 37, 38, 39, 40, 41, 42 Qigong can be performed in standing, sitting, and lying positions, some with little or no movement at all; not all forms use breath control techniques.
+Qigong is a moving mindfulness practice, which uses slow, refined movements, often with coordinated breathing to promote the circulation of Qi within the human body, to enhance overall health, relaxation, and mental focus.36-42 Qigong can be performed in standing, sitting, and lying positions, some with little or no movement at all; not all forms use breath control techniques.

 Similarly, yoga is a practice that was developed in ancient India and centers around mind, body and spiritual elements.
 Yoga combines pranayama (breathwork) with a series of poses (asanas) as well as meditative components.
 There are many different types of yoga including Hatha, vinyasa, Ashtanga, Iyengar, Bikram, yin, and restorative yoga.
 All these styles have been adopted and or modified from ancient teachings.

-Yoga is used for the treatment of many health conditions such as improving musculoskeletal joint strengthening and flexibility, enhance breathing and circulation, for relaxation, and mild-moderate major depression, and for overall well-being.51, 52, 53, 54 Yoga may be beneficial for musculoskeletal strengthening and flexibility which may have a role in improving functional fitness outcomes in middle-aged and older adults by having the participants use their own body for exercise through practice of certain postures and learning to balance the body’s muscle groups in these postures.52 Yoga may help depression and anxiety hypothetically through many mechanisms such as hypothetical gamma-aminobutryic acid (GABA) or hypothalamic-pituitary-adrenal axis and/or the experience of mastery the art itself and increase in self-esteem.53
+Yoga is used for the treatment of many health conditions such as improving musculoskeletal joint strengthening and flexibility, enhance breathing and circulation, for relaxation, and mild-moderate major depression, and for overall well-being.51-54 Yoga may be beneficial for musculoskeletal strengthening and flexibility.
+It may have a role in improving functional fitness outcomes in middle-aged and older adults by participants using their body for exercise through practice of postures and learning to balance muscle groups in these postures.52 Yoga may help depression and anxiety hypothetically through many mechanisms such as hypothetical gamma-aminobutyric acid (GABA) or hypothalamic-pituitary-adrenal axis and/or the experience of mastery the art itself and increase in self-esteem.53

 Whole Medical Systems

-Traditional Chinese Medicine (TCM) is probably the best known of the whole medical systems.
 Chinese Medicine is an ancient energy-based system for health which focuses on the concept of Qi (pronounced “chee” or “ki” – a life force which flows in the body), Yin/Yang (breakdown of Qi with its opposing and harmonious forces), and 5 elements (further breakdown of Yin/Yang energies).
-The goal of Chinse medicine is to balance these all these energies in the human body for a healthy living and prevent pathological sick conditions.
+The goal of Chinese medicine is to balance all these energies in the human body for healthy living and prevention of pathological conditions.
 It utilizes specific diagnostic evaluations, such as pulse and tongue assessment, as well as treatments that include specialized herbal prescriptions, and interventions such as acupuncture.

-Key elements within complementary health approaches and integrative medicine are communication and education.43, 44, 45 An open dialogue occurs between the provider and the patient to align the patient’s expectations with what can realistically be achieved.
+Key elements within complementary health approaches and integrative medicine are communication and education.43-45 An open dialogue occurs between the provider and the patient to align the patient’s expectations with what can realistically be achieved.
 The goal is to empower patients to take control of their own health and wellness, laying the foundation for successful, permanent change.

-Topics, such as sleep hygiene, nutrition, and activity, are discussed in detail after collecting sleep, nutrition, or activity logs from each patient, allowing for one-on-one patient-centered, individualized programs.
+Topics, such as sleep hygiene, nutrition, activity can be discussed in detail after reviewing logs of these topics from each patient with their physician.
+This allows for one-on-one patient-centered, individualized programs.
 These interventions place an emphasis on the patient’s responsibility in their own health and wellbeing.

 Balneotherapy, a comprehensive form of healing with water through bathing and water massage, is being investigated as having possible rehabilitative benefits in chronic musculoskeletal pain, cardiac diseases, dermatological diseases, and metabolic syndrome.17